 Obituaries — Obituaries will be published to record the death of members of the university community (current students and current or retired faculty and staff members).
 Personal tributes will not be published in order to provide equitable coverage to members of the university community.

 Op-eds — Opinion pieces from faculty, staff and students on a newsworthy subject that inform and stimulate debate are welcome.
+Submissions should focus on the author’s respective area of expertise.
 Submissions should provide depth to and perspective on the chosen topic.
 All submissions are subject to editing, and may be rejected on the basis of content or quality.
 Articles should be no longer than 650 words and be accompanied by a photo of the author.
 Author photos can be arranged.
 Submissions should include a suggested title.
 Authors must include their name, job title and contact information.
 Publication is not guaranteed.
-Op-ed contributions are limited to 1-2 per author per calendar year.
-To submit a proposal for an op-ed, please contact the Gazette editor at 709-864-2142 or firstname.lastname@example.org.
+Op-ed contributions are limited to 1-2 per author per calendar year, at the editor’s discretion.
+To submit a proposal for an op-ed, please contact the Gazette editor at 709-864-2142 or email@example.com.

 Letters to the editor — Letters are welcome, but should not exceed 150 words.
 The Gazette reserves the right to condense and edit them.
 Letters will be published at the discretion of the editor.
 Third-party letters will not be reprinted, nor will letters signed with a pseudonym.
 Authors’ names and telephone numbers must be submitted for verification.

 Notable — News about faculty, students or staff that is timely and noteworthy, such as a professional/academic accomplishment or special recognition.
 Notable submissions should run 80-120 words.
 Submissions can be made through our Notable page.